-1 LIPA HEARING 11-29-2021 organizations are seeking records.
-We will continue 2 to make records belonging to customers free of 3 charge.
-4 5 So that, in a very short way, is the substance of the proposals for regulatory changes 6 The -- the specific provisions are on the 7 for FOIL. screen.
-Basically, it indicates this is updating our 8 mailing address.
-It's also updating our online 9 10 access to filing FOILs.
-It makes a minor change to updating who the record access officer is and also 11 12 makes clear that the service provider, PSEG Long 13 Island, is covered or governed by FOIL.
-14 As I mentioned, there are now free 15 provisions to confirm with what FOIL permits by way of collection of fees.
-There is a deletion in our 16 17 regulations of any reference to trade secrets.
-That was promulgated in the 1990s.
-18 Trade secrets are, in 19 fact, set forth in a FOIL, the statute itself, and also by judicial decision.
-Agencies and authorities 20 21 like LIPA, really cannot change those and so we are 22 merely conforming our regulations to what every other 23 agency or public authority does.
-And, finally, there's an update merely on how to go about filing an 24 25 appeal, another housekeeping, if you will, or
+- 2 organizations are seeking records.
+We will continue - 3 to make records belonging to customers free of - 4 charge. - 5 So that, in a very short way, is - 6 the substance of the proposals for regulatory changes - 7 for FOIL.
+The -- the specific provisions are on the - 8 screen.
+Basically, it indicates this is updating our - 9 mailing address.
+It's also updating our online - 10 access to filing FOILs.
+It makes a minor change to - 11 updating who the record access officer is and also - makes clear that the service provider, PSEG Long - 13 Island, is covered or governed by FOIL. - 14 As I mentioned, there are now free - 15 provisions to confirm with what FOIL permits by way - 16 of collection of fees.
+There is a deletion in our - 17 regulations of any reference to trade secrets.
+That - 18 was promulgated in the 1990s.
+Trade secrets are, in - 19 fact, set forth in a FOIL, the statute itself, and - 20 also by judicial decision.
+Agencies and authorities - 21 like LIPA, really cannot change those and so we are - 22 merely conforming our regulations to what every other - agency or public authority does.
+And, finally, - there's an update merely on how to go about filing an - appeal, another housekeeping, if you will, or

-1 LIPA HEARING 11-29-2021 2 administerial change.
-And that is the sum -- the sum and 3 substance of the regulatory proposals being brought 4 5 forward today.
-Thank you.
-6 MS. MONROE: Okay.
-Good morning, 7 Thank you for joining us. evervone.
-I'm Tamela Monroe, the CFO of the Long Island Power 8 9 Authority.
-And the following is the budget proposal for 2022: 10 11 Let me go to the next slide.
-12 So this budget is developed to support the budget -- the Board objectives in serving 13 our customers.
-We focus on customer satisfaction, 14 15 reliability, emergency response, renewable energy, 16 all while keeping our rates comparable to or below 17 our neighboring utilities.
-And on the slides, you 18 can see the targets for each one of these objectives.
-19 Next slide.
-20 With those objectives in mind, and 21 the focus on performance, I'll review the components 22 of the proposed budget.
-The first area is the 23 revised contract with PSEG Long Island.
-There will be a separate public comment session on the contract, 24 so I won't go into the details, but this budget 25
+- 2 administerial change. - 3 And that is the sum -- the sum and - 4 substance of the regulatory proposals being brought - 5 forward today.
+Thank you. - MS. MONROE: Okay.
+Good morning, - 7 everyone.
+Thank you for joining us.
+I'm - 8 Tamela Monroe, the CFO of the Long Island Power - 9 Authority.
+And the following is the budget proposal - 10 for 2022: - 11 Let me go to the next slide. - 12 So this budget is developed to - 13 support the budget -- the Board objectives in serving - our customers.
+We focus on customer satisfaction, - 15 reliability, emergency response, renewable energy, - all while keeping our rates comparable to or below - our neighboring utilities.
+And on the slides, you - 18 can see the targets for each one of these objectives. - 19 Next slide. - 20 With those objectives in mind, and - 21 the focus on performance, I'll review the components - of the proposed budget.
+The first area is the - 23 revised contract with PSEG Long Island.
+There will - 24 be a separate public comment session on the contract, - so I won't go into the details, but this budget

-1 LIPA HEARING 11-29-2021 2 includes the updated compensation structure in funding of the evaluation metrics.
-51 or 40 million 3 of the management fee will now be at risk 4 5 compensation based on performance.
-Next slide.
-6 The budget was developed to support 7 2022 operations.
-There are two major components to 8 9 the budget; operating expense and capital investments.
-On the left -- on the left side of this 10 slide is the total requested amount of operating 11 12 expenses which is \$3.9 billion.
-The largest 13 operating component is the power supply cost.
-The capital investment request on the right side is 14 15 \$760 million.
-The budget is developed with the Board 16 as financial guidance in the Board policy debt and 17 access to credit markets.
-18 The following slides will provide 19 details of the major components of the budget.
-20 We're starting with the operating 21 This slide provides the perspective of what budget.
-22 has changed from 2021 to 2022.
-Starting on the left, 23 the first bar is the forecast for 2021.
-The dark 24 portion at the bottom is the approved 2021 budget, 25 which was 3.66 billion.
+- 2 includes the updated compensation structure in - 3 funding of the evaluation metrics.
+51 or 40 million - 4 of the management fee will now be at risk - 5 compensation based on performance. - 6 Next slide. - 7 The budget was developed to support - 8 2022 operations.
+There are two major components to - 9 the budget; operating expense and capital - 10 investments.
+On the left -- on the left side of this - 11 slide is the total requested amount of operating - 12 expenses which is \$3.9 billion.
+The largest - operating component is the power supply cost.
+The - 14 capital investment request on the right side is - 15 \$760 million.
+The budget is developed with the Board - 16 as financial guidance in the Board policy debt and - 17 access to credit markets. - The following slides will provide - details of the major components of the budget. - 20 We're starting with the operating - 21 budget.
+This slide provides the perspective of what - 22 has changed from 2021 to 2022.
+Starting on the left, - 23 the first bar is the forecast for 2021.
+The dark - 24 portion at the bottom is the approved 2021 budget, - 25 which was 3.66 billion.
 The green portion represents